 Is a mediation agreement legally binding?

-A mediation settlement is binding as any other contract.
+A mediation settlement is as binding as any other contract.
 To enforce the contract however, one has to sue in court under the normal process of law.
-That said, mediation settlements under the Kenyan Courts mediation project are enforceable as orders of the court without the need for the prolonged trial process that a party trying to enforce a contract has to go through.
+That said, mediation settlements under the Kenyan Courts Mediation Project are enforceable as orders of the court without the need for the prolonged trial process that a party trying to enforce a contract has to go through.

 How does the process of mediation work?

-The process of mediation depends on the type of mediation being undertaken and the mediation technique of the mediator.
-Types of mediation include family mediations, work place mediation, community mediation (where various communities are at logger heads) etc. A mediator can choose to hear the parties in a joint session first then break into private session with each of them to allow them to fully open up on their grievances.
+The process depends on the type of mediation being undertaken and the technique of the mediator.
+Types of mediation include family mediations, workplace mediation, community mediation (where various communities are at loggerheads) etc. A mediator can choose to hear the parties in a joint session first then break into a private session with each of them to allow them to fully open up on their grievances.
 He may then present the solution of each of the parties to their counterpart where the other party does not feel vulnerable if he accepts a compromise or the weakness of his case in private.
-Finally, the mediator can call a joint session to adopt a compromise and have the parties sign the mediation settlement/agreement.
+Finally, the mediator can call a joint session to adopt a compromise and have the parties sign the

 There is a remuneration scale that mediators from various institutes use.
 It may be well to ask the mediator what scale he uses.
 The parties could also craft their own scale to suit their circumstances and the nature of the dispute.
 A dispute over a land boundary between relatives will not cost the same as a mediation between two multinational corporations over a license to a product worth a billion.
-All said, generally, mediators charge for their services by the hour.
-This is the first thing that a mediator discusses with the parties to avoid turning one dispute into a yet bigger one over the expenses of the mediator.
+Generally, mediators charge for their services by the hour.
 Parties are advised to ask about the cost of the mediation at the earliest opportunity.
+This is the first thing that a mediator discusses to avoid turning one dispute into yet a bigger one over the expense of the mediator.